"Every block of stone has a statue inside it… It is the task of the sculptor to discover it."

 Definition of Fall and Near-Fall

 The World Health Organization's (2007) Global Report on Falls Prevention in Older Age notes that the rapid growth in the aging population makes falls prevention an important objective worldwide.
-A fall has been ...
+A fall ...